Pinside Community Guidelines

 - Flaming, baiting, trolling or otherwise inflammatory comments: These are all slightly different actions that share one thing in common, they stir-up trouble.
 So please don’t post things that are angry or mean-spirited (flaming), challenge others into heated arguments (baiting/inflammatory comments), or hop from thread to thread typing provocative things (trolling).
 It’s a waste of your time, our time, and ultimately damages our community.

 - Discuss Politics and religion: Each to their own when it comes to these hot-button topics, but they have absolutely no place in the world of pinball.
 Please discuss them elsewhere.
+This includes current events that are strongly tied to politics or may quickly veer into politics.

 - Illegal recommendations and activities: Illegal recommendations, suggesting illegal activity, posting illegal links, or encouraging other nefarious activities is strictly forbidden.
 Don’t do it here, period.